All-terrain vehicles are exciting and a great way to have fun. They can also cause severe harm and damage if you do not operate an ATV properly.

 Review the following sections on ATV safety.
-Then, contact us if you have more questions about how to operate an ATV (all terrain vehicle), off road vehicle, or other motor vehicle safely with a valid driver’s license on private land, controlled access highway, or any other place.
+Then, contact us if you have more questions about operating an ATV (all-terrain vehicle), off-road vehicle, or other motor vehicle safely with a valid driver’s license on private land, controlled access highway, or any other place.

 Here is a state-by-state list of ATV laws and rules.

 |State||Liability Insurance Coverage Requirement Type||Coverage Amounts|

 |Alabama||Bodily Injury and Property Damage Liability||25/50/25|